jornatf/grab-my-button/README.md

 This game is little challenge for me to develop a mini-game with react in typescript that uses the Websocket for a connection between players in real time.

 ## In upcoming improvements
-✔️ Creation of rooms to play with friends<br>
+[x] Creation of rooms to play with friends<br>
-🔘 Ability to obtain a score and share it with other players
+[ ] Ability to obtain a score and share it with other players

 ## Credits